marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/10c_a_w_som_count.pdf}
-\caption{\textbf{SOM generated using the apex transcriptome time series in Westar.}}{The size of the SOM was chosen such that it captured
+\caption{{SOM generated using the apex transcriptome time series in Westar.}}{The size of the SOM was chosen such that it captured
 \textasciitilde{}85\% of the global squared distance from the mean (Section \ref{section:methods:somclustering}; Methods).
 The grey lines